David Manson (schoolmaster): Co-education

 In terms of female education, Manson's English Grammar School was the most important establishment in Belfast.
 It has been compared with the leading, and contemporaneous, co-education establishment in Dublin, the English Grammar School of Samuel Whyte, who, with Locke, similarly believed that, for girls and boys alike, education should be engaging and enjoyable.

 In Hamilton's fictional school, the poor village girls and boys are in separate classes, and in applying Manson's principles Mrs Mason encounters greater difficulty than does Mr. Morrison.
 Considering the "business of housework" not merely "useful to girls in their station as an employment" but also "a means of calling into action their activity and discernment", she sets them the task of cleaning the school rooms.
 On Saturday, those who excel have "the honour" of polishing the furniture in her parlour".
-No record of the Belfast school suggests this is based on Manson's own experience or practice.
+Neither Manson's own accounts, nor Drennan's, suggests that this was a practice in Belfast.

-There may be a question of social class, but Drennan makes a point of remarking that in Donegall Street, "Young ladies received the same extensive education as the young gentlemen".
+Drennan observed that in Donegal Street "Young ladies received the same extensive education as the young gentlemen".
 They moved together in equal rank through the common play hierarchy: queens alongside kings, duchesses alongside dukes, and ladies alongside lords.
 Girls as well as boys sat in the Saturday parliament and took the role of chancellor and vice chancellor.